signageos/sdk/README.md

-# Test Library
+# SDK Library

-Library which allow to fully test signageOS applets, devices, management & monitoring
+Library which allow to fully manage signageOS applets, devices, management & monitoring using JS